emily-yu/.dotfiles/README.md

 var apiKey = "asdf"
 url = URL(string: String("http://api.openweathermap.org/data/2.5/weather?APPID=\(apiKey)&lat=\(123)&lon=\(123)"))
 ```
 "asdf" will be replaced with YOUR-API-KEY.
-The script will scan for this line, so embed this variable into GET request.
+The script will scan for this line, so embed this variable into GET request where you would normally put the API key.